marcelomijas/two_stocks_portfolio/README.md

 ## Version release history

+### Version 0.3.0 - Released 2021-05-16

+Now the Optimum Market Portfolio with 2 stocks is fully functional.

+Changes:
+* Plot color change.
+* The plot now uses a tight layout.

+New features:
+* Added Sharpe ratio to the Optimum Market Portfolio stats.

+Bug fixes:
+* The graph grid is now below the plot.

-### Version 0.2.0 - Released 2021-05-15
+### Version 0.2.0 - Released 2021-05-14

 Now the Minimum Variance Portfolio with 2 stocks is fully functional.

 Additions:
-* Creation of a Market Optimum Portfolio with 2 stocks file to start a proof of concept in the following days.
+* Creation of an Optimum Market Portfolio with 2 stocks file to start a PoC in the following days.

 New features:
 * New results appearance.